jeremyhilado/seir-224-project-2/presentations.md

 # Presentations

-Each group will present their project to the class starting at **1:30pm on Friday, December 11th**.
+Each group will present their project to the class starting at **1:30pm on Thursday, April 7th**.

 Each presentation must be **no longer than 10 minutes** We suggest the following structure: